 top of page

-The Hopping House: A 17th-century dutch-colonial NJ farmhouse
+The Hopping House: A 17th-century dutch-colonial

 The Hopping House was the first project I ever tackled, it unearthed a passion that has become the foundation of Sanford Collective.
 Built in 1740, Hopping House is a 17th-century dutch-colonial farmhouse, built by the Hopping family.
 It was originally an Inn and visited by General Cornwallis during the American Revolution, it was then turned into a turkey farm and stayed in the family for generations.